10. Assessing the effect of a new Light Rail Transit line in the Tel-Aviv Metropolitan Area

 d

-Figure 12.
-The results of the Transit accessibility → Service area maps computations of the Gesher Theater in Yafo.
-To service locations – Schedule-based arrival at 20:00, in 2018 (a) and 2024 (b).
-From service locations – Schedule-based departure at 22:30, in 2018 (c) and 2024 (d)
+Figure 10.
+The results of the Transit accessibility maps → Schedule-dependent departure/arrival computations for the Gesher Theater in Yafo.
+TO-Accessibility (Schedule-based arrival at 20:00) in 2018 (a) and 2024 (b).
+FROM-Accessibility (Schedule-based departure at 22:30) in 2018 (c) and 2024 (d).

 10.4.3.
-Single location CAR accessibility
+CAR accessibility

 a